Disappearance of Michele Anne Harris: Surprise witnesses

 The morning after Cal was convicted, Kevin Tubbs, a farmhand who lived near the Harrises, looked at a newspaper with coverage of the verdict and saw Michele's picture on the front page.
-He came forward and said that only then had he recognized her as the woman he had seen on the morning of September 12, 2001, on the road next to the Harrises driveway, along with another vehicle, a pickup truck, next to which was a man arguing with Michele.
+He came forward and said that only then had he recognized her as the woman he had seen on the morning of September 12, 2001, on the road next to the Harrises driveway.
+He claimed that there was another vehicle next to her, a pickup truck, in which a man was arguing with Michele.

 That morning, Tubbs said, he had gotten up for work around 5:30 a.m., with the sky still dark except in the east.
 He had to pull a hay wagon along the road, and his truck's brakes were in poor condition, so he was going slowly.
 He believed he had passed the Harris house and seen Michele and the unidentified man around 5:45, when the whole sky had brightened to blue but it was still dim enough to require headlights.
 (Note: At that location, the sun does not rise on September 12 until 6:42 a.m.; the Press & Sun Bulletin incorrectly reports the time of sunrise there as an hour earlier.)

 Tubbs' account was at odds with the state's theory that Cal had killed Michele at their home overnight, and suggests other suspects.
 The defense included his account in their motion to set aside the verdict, arguing that the emergence of new evidence could have resulted in a different verdict.

 The court granted the motion in November 2007.
-That month another man, John Steele, wrote the court a letter saying that he, too, had driven past the Harrises around the same time and seen a man and woman arguing next to two vehicles.
+That month, another man, John Steele, wrote the court a letter saying that he, too, had driven past the Harrises around the same time and seen a man and woman arguing next to two vehicles.
 He later filed an affidavit making largely the same claims but adding that he heard the man say "Just get in the damn car!"

-Steele's name was redacted since at the time he himself had been with a woman he had been having an affair with, and he feared retaliation from the district attorney's office were he to be identified.
+Steele's name was redacted since at the time, he had been with a woman he had been having an affair with, and he feared retaliation from the district attorney's office were he to be identified.
 For several months the prosecution, while its appeal of the order to set aside the verdict was pending, attempted to learn Steele's identity on the grounds it was needed for the ongoing police investigation.
 In October 2008 he died, mooting the question of his identity and preventing him from being cross-examined, so the court ruled his testimony inadmissible hearsay.
 The next month the order was unanimously affirmed on appeal, and a second trial was scheduled for 2009.